ArshadChowdhury/ArshadChowdhury/README.md

 ## [&#x200B;](#)About Me -

 - 👯 I'm looking to contibute to open source / great projects.
-- 🔭 Currently building up my problem solving skills & looking to contribute in open source projects.
+- 🔭 Currently building up my problem solving skills & looking to contribute in open source / freelancing projects.
 - 🌱 Also learning Angular and OOPs concepts in great detail.
 - 💬 You can ask me anything about Web Design, Development and Programming in general.
 - 💰 Open to all kinds of work from home.